The Best Spots for LGBTQ+ Nightlife in Washington DC

 Logan Circle

-Made perfectly for the after-work happy hour crowd is Number Nine, a slightly more upscale gay bar than your norm, with two levels.
-Make sure to hang onto your receipts for their popular BOGO deal, which happens every day until 9 pm.
-Nothing is off-limits from the 2-for-1 deal either, from Bud Light to top-shelf mixed drinks.
+Perfect for the after-work happy hour crowd is Number Nine, a slightly more upscale gay bar than your norm that features two levels.
+Make sure to hang onto your receipts for their popular BOGO deal, which happens every weekday—order any drink before 7 pm and your second drink is free until 8 pm.
+Nothing is off limits from the 2-for-1 deal either, from beers to top shelf mixed drinks.